← All works

 B. Without feature lists

 Deciding what information to include in the home page pricing module was a challenge.
 To address this, we generated a list of questions based on the goals we wanted to achieve.
 Our researcher helped conduct 8 unmoderated tests.
-In the testing, we found that differentiation is more intriguing than lack of information even for earlier business stage participants who are not as familiar with marketing terminology/products.
+In the testing, we found that differentiation is more intriguing than lack of information.

 Measure.
 Comprehension of plan difference